UweKeim/ZetaProducerHtmlCompressor/README.md

 ## Usage

-Simply include the [NuGet package](https://www.nuget.org/packages/ZetaProducerHtmlCompressor/) into your project.
+Simply include the [.NET Standard NuGet package](https://www.nuget.org/packages/ZetaProducerHtmlCompressorStandard/) or the [.NET Full Framework NuGet package](https://www.nuget.org/packages/ZetaProducerHtmlCompressor/) into your project.

 See "[Minify HTML with inline CSS/JavaScript for MVC C# as a filter/attribute](https://gist.github.com/herman1vdb/a026e84330b481448b17)" as an example implementation (includes CSS and JavaScript minification using `System.Web.Optimization` bundling library).

 ## History

+  * *2019-10-17* - Added .NET Standard package.
   * *2015-10-18* - First release to GitHub.
   * *2012-12-03* - First release.
-(Being used in our [CMS Zeta Producer](http://www.zeta-producer.com) ever since).
+(Being used in our [CMS Zeta Producer](https://www.zeta-producer.com) ever since).